TrelisResearch/arc-agi-2025/o3-tools/README.md

 [Part 2: Part 2: Running code locally](https://share.descript.com/view/V9EjCb9cMZB)
 [Part 1: Running o3 with remote code interpreter tools](https://share.descript.com/view/RmRclePaxMP)

-**Todo**
-[x] Reorganize data so that training and evaluation problems are split, because they are so different in terms of difficulty.

 **Measuring Performance:**
 Objective: Define a test that is a representative measure of performance while also being fast to run.

-**Levers:**
+Currently using o4-mini on arc-agi-1 mit-medium.
+Will graduate to hard once we score 15+/20 consistently.

+**Levers/Tasks:**
 - FAST:
-[x] Test out having the model attempt a partial transformation, if it cannot determine a complete rule that solves the problem.
-[x] Run on ARC AGI 1 Eval set.
-MIT splits.
-Starting with Easy, then Medium, then Hard, then Expert (if needed).
-Answers the question of whether refinement helps.
+...

 - MEDIUM:
-[x] Refine prompting:
-  [x] Examine the correct tasks for what happened.
-Examine also some wrong tasks.
-  [x] Adjust the soft prompt so that it encourages finding an improvement! check that.
-Sometimes there is no attempt to improve when some training grids pass.
-Perhaps try a prompt that encourages generalisation to the other training grids.
-  [x] Review prompts for when a training example is solved (at least one, but not all).
-  [x] Add a note that if all training examples are solved, then the program is overfitting.
-[x] Try inputting images of the problem as well as just the problem itself.
 [ ] Try sampling on improved examples.
 Potentially building a priority list.
+Build a priority list based on # (or percentage) of training grids solved.
+Ideally you have an id and converstaion history for each candidate incomplete program (so you can reuse LLM cache).
 [ ] Get the model to also describe the input grid and the output grid with code (so, return three code blocks), and provide feedback on those too.
-[ ] Build a priority list based on # (or percentage) of training grids solved.
-Ideally you have an id and converstaion history for each candidate incomplete program (so you can reuse LLM cache).

 - SLOW:
-[ ] Add pixel accuracy as a priority list metric (e.g. metric = f(pixel accuracy, training problems solved)).
-    - Add f(..., gzip) as a metric.
+...

 Other ideas:
 [ ] Put in simpler images (particularly relevant when we fine-tune because the model will know the format to expect).